shengng325/Instaclone/README.md

 - [x] Securing from Cross site scripting (XSS)
 - [x] Securing server with SSL(https)
 - [x] Removing configuration and environment files from code base
+- [ ] Exploring and learning more security features to add in

 ### Features